Climb to the Top of Mt Washington by Auto, Train, or Foot

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy, see our Terms & Conditions page.
 Thank you.

 Known for its extreme weather, Mt.
-Washington is the highest peak in the northeastern United States.
-Our guide includes information on visiting Mt.
-Washington’s summit by auto, train, or foot.
-On a clear day, visitors can see 5 states, 2 countries, and the Atlantic Ocean from its summit.
+Washington in the White Mountain National Forestt is the highest peak in the northeastern United States.
+Our guide includes information on reaching the top of Mt.
+Washington by auto, train, or foot.
+On a clear day, visitors can see 5 states, 2 countries, and the Atlantic Ocean from its New Hampshire summit.

 Located in the 750,000-acre White Mountain National Forest, Mt Washington is 6,266' high and famous for its extreme weather conditions.
 It’s steep slopes, high elevation, and rugged New England geography (cold artic air slamming into warm Atlantic) result in thrilling and dangerous weather changes.